 Benefits of project management software capacity planning

-Effective capacity planning requires a single resource pool where all relevant project and team managers can track people’s availability and skill sets.
+Effective capacity planning requires a single resource pool where all relevant project and team managers can track people’s availability and skillsets.
 Project management software provides a centralized database that makes this level of transparency possible.

 What if you work in a matrixed organization where functional managers assign the employees to your team?

 In this scenario, you can use comments or custom fields within your project management software to classify tasks as requiring an experienced engineer or a junior engineer.
-Then when you submit a resource request, the functional managers can assign employees appropriately.
+Then, when you submit a resource request, the functional managers can assign employees appropriately.

-Project management software also enables everyone to track availability in real time.
+Project management software also enables everyone to track availability in real-time.
 This means you’re not making decisions based on out-of-date information.

 For instance, when you’re relying on stale reports to assign resources, you may not be aware that someone else just claimed the same person for the same period.
-Or that an employee just scheduled their vacation for the exact week you were planning on assigning them to your project.
+Or that an employee just scheduled their vacation for the same week you were planning on assigning them to your project.